-Ready to write your product descriptions?
+Ready to write creative product descriptions?

 Follow these tips and you should be.

 There’s nothing better than having a crack at writing your own stuff.
 You might find your inner copywriting talent.
-Or, if it’s absolutely not for you, why not have a chat with me to see how I can help make your product descriptions sound absolutely flippin’ awesome!
+Or, if it’s absolutely not for you, why not have a chat with me to see how I can help make your creative product descriptions sound absolutely flippin’ awesome!